gh-o-st/cronos/README.md

 ---

-## Data Privacy

 At Cronos, we take data privacy very seriously.
 Unlike many other services, our approach is unique because we DON'T want your data.
-Your privacy is of utmost importance to us, and we have designed our plugin to minimize data collection and transmission.
-We only handle essential information required for task management, such as scheduling details and job counts.
-Rest assured that no personally identifiable information (PII) is collected or stored.
-Your data stays yours, and your privacy is respected.